Small heath (butterfly): Distribution and habitat

 The small heath is spread throughout the Western Palearctic, particularly in Europe where it has been reported in at least 40 different countries since 2002.
 It is commonly found in the United Kingdom, largely in England and Wales.
 Populations are also found in southwest Siberia, regions of Asia, and north Africa.

 As a grasslands species, the small heath prefers open habitats with shorter grass compared to other related species.
 It is also found in an extensive range of environments including meadows, heaths, mountains (in the subalpine zone), and alongside railways.
 It has been sighted in calcareous grasslands throughout nineteen countries in Europe.
 For mating and oviposition, small heath butterflies prefer territories that are close to vegetation over areas that are open and clear.

 The small heath also resides in biodiverse patches of green habitats (i.e. greenways, gardens, and parks) in urban areas.
 These fragments create less-isolated corridors throughout cities, which help butterflies disperse throughout this habitat.

 Food resources

 Caterpillars

 The primary food resources for small heath larvae are different varieties of grass species.
-These include the Anthoxanthum odoratum, Poa pratensis, Agrostis stolonifera, and Festuca rubra, which commonly appear on some calcerous grasslands.
+These include the Anthoxanthum odoratum, Poa pratensis, Agrostis stolonifera, and Festuca rubra, which commonly appear on some calcareous grasslands.